-Heather Russell from The Vegan Society finds that there’s plenty of iron for you in plants…
+Heather Russell from The Vegan Society finds that there’s plenty of sources of iron for you in a plant-based diet...

 In the UK, it’s recommended that most adults aim for a daily iron intake of 8.7mg (milligrams).
 However, there is a higher target of 14.8mg for those who menstruate to make up for monthly losses; that’s 70% extra!